dkworks108/YouTube-Video-Orignal-Quality-Downloader/README.md

 State the main goal: download YouTube videos in original quality with a clean and fast experience.
 Mention who this project is for: students, learners, content creators, and everyday users.
 Give a high-level overview of what the application does and how users interact with it.
+Explain how the app analyzes a YouTube video and fetches available formats.